kithmina1999/worklenz-astro/src/content/blog/habitica-self-hosted-alternative.md

 data_security_checked: true
 description: |
    Discover the best self hosted alternatives for popular software.
 Explore our comprehensive guides and find the perfect solution for your needs today.
-related: [trello-alternative, mondaycom-alternative, freedcamp-alternative, ganttproject-alternative]
+related: [google-tasks-self-hosted-alternative, focus-booster-self-hosted-alternative, clickup-self-hosted-alternative, bonsai-self-hosted-alternative]
 ---